top of page

 2011

-October 19 -- "Friends of the Merrimack River Greenway Trail, Inc.", is registered as a nonprofit corporation under New Hampshire law.
+October 19 — "Friends of the Merrimack River Greenway Trail, Inc." is incorporated as a nonprofit corporation under New Hampshire law.

 The MRGT was on its way!